-Biblically, one can relinquish ownership of chameitz that is in one’s possession and that would take care of the issue of owning chameitz.
+Biblically, one can relinquish ownership of chameitz that is in one’s possession and that would suffice.
 However, our sages were concerned that if one would have chameitz that is sitting around in one’s home they would inadvertently eat it.
 They therefore required one to remove all chameitz from one’s home.
 (We will discuss selling chameitz at a later time.)

 It therefore follows that if one relinquishes ownership of the chameitz in their home they do not need to remove chameitz from locations that are very difficult to reach since there is no concern that one will inadvertently eat the chameitz there.
-Additionally, the rabbis concern was only about substantive food items, like a cookie.
-One need not worry about crumbs.
 For example, there is no obligation to move a fridge to remove chameitz from behind the fridge.
-(This is not the same as the prohibition against eating chameitz, which one would violate by even eating a crumb.
-For this reason, cleaning in the cooking/ dining area is different than cleaning anywhere else.)
+(So feel free to take ‘clean behind fridge’ off your pre-Pesach to-do list.)

 We are only obligated to search for chameitz in places that we have reason to assume that it will be found.
 This makes Pesach cleaning very subjective.
 If for example, one has a strict policy of ‘no food outside of the kitchen and dining area’ then they only need to look for chameitz in those locations.
 If one has young children then typically every area of the house potentially has chameitz.